vivrii/Autohotkey/README.md

 - although in python this regex finds all urls, I could only get it to find the first one properly, ideally it would open all urls in the clipboard... **TODO**

+## Ctrl + Alt + Delete
+shutdown windows IMMEDIATELY

+## Ctrl + Alt + Shift + Delete
+reboot windows
+prompts asking set windows as the default boot option
+- need to set the id to your own windows identifier
+- use `bcdedit /enum firmware` to find yours today

+~ **TODO: need to make this a config file thing**

+## Ctrl + Alt + Shift + Delete
+reboot windows into an alternative boot option
+- need to set the id to your own "alternative boot option" identifier
+- use `bcdedit /enum firmware` again to find yours today

+~ **TODO: need to make this a config file thing**

 # virtualDesktopMove.ahk
 This uses https://github.com/Ciantic/VirtualDesktopAccessor/ which can be downloaded [here](https://github.com/Ciantic/VirtualDesktopAccessor/releases/latest/download/VirtualDesktopAccessor.dll)